obruck/International-Research-Impact/README.md

 ### Instructions if you operate with RStudio
 1. Install RStudio (the analyses here have been made with the version 3.5.1)
-2. Install necessary R packages either by running the Rscript `./src/install_packages.R`
+2. Install necessary R packages either by running the Rscript `Rscript ./src/install_packages.R`
-3. Run the analyses by running the Rscript `./src/full_script.R`.
+3. Run the analyses by running the Rscript `Rscript ./src/full_script.R`.
 This will produce tables and images in `./src/results/`.

 ### Instructions if you operate with the terminal
 1. Install RStudio (the analyses here have been made with the version 3.5.1)